rh-telco-tigers/autoscaling-demos/README.md

 ## Introduction

 This guide will take you through leveraging the OpenShift autoscaling functionality.
-This includes both the Horizontal Pod Autoscaler as well as the Machine Autoscaler in an AWS hosted cluster.
-The steps provided below will work for any OpenShift cluster that was built with the OpenShift "IPI" installer process (such as AWS, Azure and VMWare).
+This includes both the Horizontal Pod Autoscaler, Vertical Pod Autoscaler and finally the  Machine Autoscaler.
+The steps provided below will work for any OpenShift cluster that was built with the OpenShift "IPI" installer process (such as AWS, Azure and VMWare), however the [Advanced Topics](#advanced-topics) section will focus in on the use of AWS and "spot instances".

 ## Prerequisites

 In order to exercise the Machine Autoscaler, you will need to have a cluster built with the IPI installer process.
-Please see the [OpenShift Install Documentation](https://docs.openshift.com/container-platform/4.6/welcome/index.html) for the process to install OpenShift.
+Please see the [OpenShift Install Documentation](https://docs.openshift.com/container-platform/4.7/welcome/index.html) for the process to install OpenShift.

 ## Horizontal Pod Autoscaling